AGraidh/AGraidh/README.md

 - 👋 Hi, I’m @AGraidh.
 - 👀 I find game-development related software interesting, but currently in a course going towards ...
-- 🌱 studying AI in my 3rd year.
-Pretty unsure, but Computer Science is fun and developing/debugging code is a challenge that feels rewarding.
+- 🌱 Pretty lost, but Computer Science is fun and developing/debugging code is a challenge that feels rewarding: all-in-all good.
-- 💞️ I’m looking to collaborate on maybe a modding community?
-Something akin to Nexus I guess?
-Otherwise I still need to tone up on my coding lol.
+- 💞️ Love to work with others for a common goal; just have to find that community.
 - 📫 You could email me on amvgraidh@gmail.com
 - OCL'er for lyfe <3 ☝🤓